D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Introduction

 \section{Introduction}

-Directionality is a fundamental characteristic inherent in a multitude of real-world graphs including social networks, webpage networks, and citation networks~\cite{hope}.
-Digraph Representation Learning (DRL)~\cite{digcn} has numerous applications, e.g., community question answering~\cite{sun2020endcold,atp}, job recommendation~\cite{joblearning}, paper influence prediction~\cite{zhang2019learning}, software attributes analysis~\cite{zhong2018learning}, and etc~\cite{zhang2019d,kenning2021locating}.
-Despite the importance of these applications, few methods exist which includes factorization-based~\cite{hope,atp} and random walk-based~\cite{app,nerd} approaches.
-However, these methods do not scale to large digraphs~\cite{atp}, are sensitive to outliers and noise~\cite{nerd}, and do not generalize well across tasks~\cite{hope,app}.

-Graph Neural Networks (GNNs) have achieved immense success on a wide range of tasks~\cite{zhou2018graph,yan2018spatial,chen2019graph,wang2021temporal,nawhal2021activity,benchmarking}.
-Still, popular GNNs have primarily focused on representation learning for \textit{undirected} graphs, and been validated solely by experiments on \textit{undirected} graphs.
-There are two notable challenges that hinder their effectiveness to digraphs.
+Directionality is a fundamental characteristic inherent in a multitude of real-world graphs, including social networks, web page networks, and citation networks~\cite{hope}.
+Digraph Representation Learning (DRL) aims to learn representations for directed homogeneous graphs (digraphs)~\cite{digcn,zhang2021magnet}.
+Early DRL techniques include factorization-based approaches such as HOPE~\cite{hope} and ATP~\cite{atp}, and random walk-based approaches such as APP~\cite{app} and NERD~\cite{nerd}.
+However, these methods do not scale to large digraphs, or are sensitive to outliers and noise.
+In recent years, Graph Neural Networks (GNNs) have achieved immense success on a wide range of tasks~\cite{zhou2018graph}.
+However, GNNs primarily aim at representation learning for \textit{undirected} graphs.
+There are two notable challenges that hinder their effectiveness on digraphs.

-\textit{ \textbf{Challenge 1: Neighborhood Modelling.}} The neighbors of a node present distinct characteristics and/or semantics.
-E.g., connections of in-neighbors and out-neighbors can belong to different types or time periods.
-In social networks, in-neighbors are commonly known as followers and out-neighbors are the ones that the user follows.
-In citation networks, in-neighbors of a node could be exiting works cited by the paper by the time the camera-ready version of the paper is submitted, whereas connections of out-neighbors happen after the paper comes out~\cite{getoor2005link}.
-Existing techniques~\cite{vgae,hgcn,gil,chen2021fully} transform digraphs to undirected graphs or only consider the direct out-neighbors in graph convolution for running experiments.
-Thus, they lose characteristics of the original structure, and result in misleading message passing.
-GNNs must properly model neighborhoods accounting for properties of digraphs.
+\textit{ \textbf{Challenge 1: Neighborhood Modeling.}} The neighborhoods of a node may possess unique semantics.
+For instance, in social networks, in-neighbors are commonly known as followers, while out-neighbors are accounts that the user follows.
+In citation networks, in-neighbors of a node can be existing works cited by a paper by the time the camera-ready version of the paper is submitted, whereas out-neighbor connections arise subsequent to the paper coming out.
+Existing GNN techniques~\cite{vgae,gat,hgcn,gil} transform digraphs to undirected graphs to enable running experiments, which simplifies the learning problem, or only consider the direct out-neighbors in the graph convolution.
+Thus, they lose characteristics of the original structure, resulting in misleading message passing and ultimately subpar results on digraph-specific problems.